AshuMokale/Flutter-UI-basics/README.md

 # Flutter-UI-basics
-This repository is representation of my learning process of Flutter UI.
+This repository is representation of my learning process of Flutter UI basics.